bakkot/simple-chatgpt-ui/README.md

 ## TODO

-- save conversations to disk
 - support loading old conversations by drag-and-drop'ing them onto the window
 - including deleted messages
-- let you change the "system" prompt (currently hardcoded to "You are a helpful graduate-level tutor for any academic subject.").
+- let you change the "system" prompt
 - store old prompts in localstorage, default to most recent
 - let you delete messages
-- let you reroll the most recent message
+- let you reroll the most recent message (clear it from UI and put your message in the chatbox)
 - maybe let you customize [the other parameters](https://platform.openai.com/docs/api-reference/chat/create)
 - give you a tree view of the conversation so you can jump around
 - support up arrow to load old messages